livingearth-system/livingearth-system.github.io/about.md

 ---
 layout: page
-permalink: /about/

 title: About Us
-subtitle: Living Earth is about proactively restoring the planet by sharing knowledge, skills and data.
 ---

 {%-
         include title.liquid
-        background="#4375a9" image="/assets/img/aboutus.png"
--%}
+        title="About Us"
+        subtitle="Living Earth is about proactively restoring the planet by sharing knowledge, skills and data." background="#4375a9" image="/assets/img/aboutus.png" -%}